Back to Articles

 Comprehensive Vulnerability Detection:

-• Continuous Monitoring: 24/7 monitoring with real-time vulnerability detection
+• Continuous Monitoring: Daily monitoring through scheduled scans with immediate vulnerability detection when issues are found

 Intelligent Risk Assessment: